slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - «Can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.
 - «Is that the best you can do?»

-> *'Praise by name, criticize by category.' -- Warren Buffet*
+> *"Praise by name, criticize by category."
+-- Warren Buffet*

-> *'To get to the real reason, ask a person to go deeper than what they just said.
+> *"To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
-The third time’s answer is close to the truth' -- Kevin Kelly*
+The third time’s answer is close to the truth"
+-- Kevin Kelly*

 Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
 Howewer, don't do it daily.